A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Q5.
 Is it costly to run a website?

-A. It depends on the size and complexity of your website, but typically running a website does not cost a lot of money.
-You will need to pay for hosting, which is usually around $20 per month with VPS and an additional $20 for domain name per year.
+A. The cost of a website and the day-to-day running depend on the size and complexity of your website, but typically, running a website does not cost a lot of money.
+You will need to pay for hosting, which is usually around $20 per month with VPS, and an additional $20 for a domain name per year.

 If you have a simple website, you can often get away with just these two expenses.
 However, if you have a more complex website or one that gets a lot of traffic, you may need to pay for additional features or services, such as security, backup, or storage.